atbolsh/TransformerHomunculus/README.md

 ~~~~~~

 Priorities:
-1) Check that it can train at all
+X 1) Check that it can train at all
 2) Look up the 'missing patches' visual autoencoders one more time.
 Add some version of those structures
 3) Try adding some conditional dead pixels or something.
 4) Once that works, think about image embedding one more time.
 Maybe add the 'multiple scales' things after all (16x16, 4x4, and 2x2 all queued up).